 As of a recent 2022 estimate, the average time it takes to build a house in Wisconsin from start to finish is about seven months.
 This, of course, will depend on the size, style, and house materials.
 In general, you can also expect a custom home to take longer to build than a production home.

 Get ready: Your dream Wisconsin home is waiting!
-A lot of love goes into building a home – from planning to budgeting to building, the process never gets boring.
+A lot of love goes into building a home – from planning to budgeting to building, the process never gets boring, especially when you’re living in one of the best places in Wisconsin.
 Remember to ask plenty of questions and be flexible; homebuilding has so many moving parts and plenty of things can affect schedules.
 Just keep rolling with the punches and your new home will be built in no time.